simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

                                    (can unbalance transactions)
                             all  - also round cost amounts to precision (can unbalance transactions)
+     --layout=hledger1|COL  how should posting amounts be aligned ? hledger1 - right-align amounts, as in hledger 1
+                            COL      - align decimal marks at column COL (default: 53)
      --base-url=URLPREFIX   in html output, generate links to hledger-web, with this prefix.
 (Usually the base url shown by hledger-web; can also be relative.)